openshift/openshift-pep/openshift-pep-008.md

 ##### Questions
 After asking the user to verify the Deployment, the installer starts iterating through the Workflow questions.
 When an answer already exists in the `oo-install-cfg.yml` file, the installer will present the question using Highline's [answer_or_default()](http://highline.rubyforge.org/doc/classes/HighLine/Question.html#M000030) method.
 All answers are validated according to the AnswerType setting.
 A few special AnswerTypes will trigger specific test behaviors as well:

-* **_remotehost_** will expect a response of the form "username@<hostname or IP address>:<port (optional)>".
-When the answer is supplied, the system will attempt to SSH to the target system as the indicated user.
-If the SSH attempt requires a password, the user will be prompted to enter the password.
-Once connected, the Installer attempts to determine if the target system meets the [Target System Requirements](#target-system-requirements).
-* **_mongodbhost_** performs similarly, except it attempts to connect to the target system's MongoDB instance.
 * **_role_** causes the system to offer the [Simplified Deployment Roles](#simplified-deployment-roles) as options.
 * **_rolehost_** - This question must follow the **_role_** question; it presents a list of the hosts for the indicated role in the `oo-install-cfg.yml` file or automatically selects the host if only one is defined for that role.